 - Mental health

 - Goals you would like to achieve

-There are 4 stages of drug rehabilitation upon completion of your initial assessment; admissions, detox, rehab & aftercare.
+There are 3 stages of drug rehabilitation upon admission; Detox, rehab & aftercare.

 Drug Detox (if required)

-On the day of admission, you will complete a full assessment and induction with one of our specialist addiction counsellors.
-They will help you settle in, explain how the programme works and run through any paperwork with you.
+On the day of admission you will complete a full assessment and induction with one of our specialist addiction counsellors.
+They will help you settle in, explain how the drug rehab programme works and run through any paperwork with you.
 The final stage of the assessment and induction process will involve a consultation with one of the GPs from our partners at The Providence Surgery.